Throughput Maximization for UAV-enabled Integrated Periodic Sensing and Communication: System Model and Problem Formulation

 \subsection{Problem Formulation}

 In this paper, we aim to maximize the achievable rate by optimizing the beamforming vector, user association, sensing time selection, and UAV trajectory, subject to the requirements of the sensing frequency, sensing power, and quality of service (QoS).
-Accordingly, the optimization problem is formulated as \footnote{The constraints in ({\ref{P1}a}) can be extended into a 4-exponent form, i.e., $ {{c_j}[n]} \frac{\Gamma \left(\bm{q}[n], \bm{v}_j\right)}{d({\bm{q}}[n], {\bm{v}}_j)^4} \ge {{c_j}[n]} {\Gamma ^{th}_j}$, representing that the SNR of the reflected signal from targets should be larger than a given threshold.
+Accordingly, the optimization problem is formulated as \footnote{The constraints in ({\ref{P1}a}) can be extended into the case with the pathloss exponent of 4, i.e., $ {{c_j}[n]} \frac{\Gamma \left(\bm{q}[n], \bm{v}_j\right)}{d({\bm{q}}[n], {\bm{v}}_j)^4} \ge {{c_j}[n]} {\Gamma ^{th}_j}$, representing that the SNR of the reflected signal from targets should be larger than a given threshold.
 Such scenario with 4-exponent pathloss can be deemed as mono-static sensing system, while the constraint (11a) with 2-exponent pathloss represents the signal power at the location of targets should be larger than the threshold, which can be regarded as bi-static sensing scenarios, i.e. there exists another dedicated receiver for echoes analysis.
-Also, the comparison for these two cases are presented in simulation results, given in Sec. \ref{DifferentPathloss}.} In (P1), ${\bm{C}} = \{{\bm{c}}[n]\}_{n=1}^N$ and ${\bm{A}} = \{{\bm{\alpha}}[n]\}_{n=1}^N$, where ${\bm{c}}[n] = \{c_j[n]\}_{j=1}^J$ is the target selection at the $n$th time slot and ${\bm{\alpha}[n]} = \{{{\alpha}_{k}}[n]\}_{k=1}^K$ is the user association at the $n$th time slot.
-Similarly, ${{\bm{w}}_c} = \{{\bm{w}}_c[n]\}_{n=1}^N$, and ${{\bm{Q}}} = \{{{\bm{q}}}[n]\}_{n=1}^N$.
-Under the given sensing frequency, the beam pattern gain constraints at the direction of targets are given by (\ref{P1}a), where ${\Gamma ^{th}_j}$ denotes the beam pattern gain threshold of target $j$ and $d({\bm{q}}[n], {\bm{v}}_j)^2$ represents the corresponding pathloss.
-The minimum achievable rate requirements in each ISAC frame are given by (\ref{P1}c) to satisfy the quality of service.
-The total transmit power and the maximum distance between two consecutive locations are constrained as in (\ref{P1}d) and (\ref{P1}e), respectively.
-The initial and final locations constraints are given by (\ref{P1}f).
-Besides, if a certain target needs both communication and sensing services, another user with the same location could be introduced for this case.
+Also, the comparison for these two cases are presented in simulation results, given in Section \ref{DifferentPathloss}.}